sleepydogX/PurpleTeamV4/README.md

 # PurpleTeamV4

-Public artifacts for the **Advanced Purple Team Course — Version 4** by JawaSec.
+Public artifacts for the **Advanced Purple Team Course — Version 4**.

 Lab materials are organized by module under `Labs/`.
 Each lab folder contains the interactive exercise plus the instructions students need to complete it.